DChaushev/Age-Gender-Recognition/README.md

 <img src="/images/dataset_dist.png" width="640">

-That's why I decided to include and another dataset - the [UKTFace][7] \[7].
-It contains of 20 000 images of people between 1 and 116 years old.
-For convinience the authors provide version with cropped faces.
+That's why I decided to include another dataset - the [UKTFace][7] \[7].
+It contains 20 000 images of people between 1 and 116 years old.
+For convinience, the authors provide a version with cropped faces.

-This is age histogram of the combined datasets (the preprocessed IMDB-WIKI and UKTFace):
+This is the age histogram of the combined datasets (the preprocessed IMDB-WIKI and UKTFace):
 ![Combined datasets distribution.](/images/IMDB-WIKI_UKTFace_dist.png?raw=true "Combined datasets distribution.")

 As can be seen, still the majority of people is between 20 and 45 years old.
 To get more even distribution I decided to remove part of the examples.
 The average number of images per age was 1393:

 ![Count per age.](/images/count_per_age.png?raw=true "Count per age.")

 I trimmed the examples between 20 and 50 to a maximum of 1500 examples per age.
-Assuming that the larger by memory images will be with better quaility and will contribute more, I sorted those images by file size and got the 1500 biggest for each of those 30 ages.
+Assuming that the larger memory images will be of better quality and will contribute more, I sorted those images by file size and got the 1500 biggest for each of those 30 ages.

 Here is the histogram of the final dataset used for the age recognition task:
 ![Trimmed histogram.](/images/trimmed_hist.png?raw=true "Trimmed histogram.")

-For the gender recognition I used the dataset before the trimming, as the examples were almost evenly distributed.
+For the gender recognition, I used the dataset before the trimming, as the examples were almost evenly distributed.

-## Age recognition from face image
+## Age recognition from a face image

-As we now have prepared our data, we can proceed with the second of the defined tasks - age recognition from face image.
+As we now have prepared our data, we can proceed with the second of the defined tasks - age recognition from a face image.
 I will avoid mentioning all the research and trial and error I did and I will just present the final convolutional neural network architecture I ended up with: